Blog

 The 11-Step Checklist

-Follow these 11 steps to help you set the stage for a more creative and productive strategic planning meeting:
+Following these 11 steps can help you set the stage for a more creative and productive strategic planning meeting:

 1. Pick a venue that is outside of your business premises.
 Look for a casual and quiet setting with few distractions so that the participants will feel relaxed and can focus on the business at hand.

-2. Arrange for beverages and snacks and, if the timing and duration of the meeting calls for it, bring in lunch or dinner.
+2. Provide beverages and snacks and, if the timing and duration of the meeting calls for it, bring in lunch or dinner.

-3. Make it clear that each person will be treated as an equal, no matter what their position in the organization may be, and that everyone will have an equal voice in terms of suggestions and criticisms.
+3. Leave the titles at the door.
+Make it clear that each person will be treated as an equal, no matter what their position in the organization may be, and that everyone will have an equal voice in terms of suggestions and criticisms.

-4. Promote a more comfortable atmosphere by inviting everyone to dress casually.
+4. Comfort counts.
+Promote a more comfortable atmosphere by inviting everyone to dress casually.

 5. Encourage open discussion of the topics.
 This will not only stimulate more brainstorming as the meeting progresses, but it will also serve to fully define the subject and determine its merits.